Documentation

 The organization name, team name, and service name are baked into the filepath:

-As all other configurations, an expectation is a .yaml file with the following required fields.
+As all other configurations, an expectation is a .json file with the following required fields.

 Attribute Expected Type Description

-name String Unique within a single SERVICE_NAME.yaml file.
+name String Unique within a single SERVICE_NAME.json file.

 inputs Dict(String, Any) A collection of input names mapped to input values satisfying the params and base_params required by the referenced blueprint.